Skip to content

 T1485 Data Destruction

-Adversaries may attempt to overwrite files and directories with randomly generated data to make it irrecoverable.45 In some cases politically oriented image files have been used to overwrite data.234
+Adversaries may attempt to overwrite files and directories with randomly generated data to make it irrecoverable.52 In some cases politically oriented image files have been used to overwrite data.435

-In cloud environments, adversaries may leverage access to delete cloud storage, cloud storage accounts, machine images, and other infrastructure crucial to operations to damage an organization or their customers.78
+In cloud environments, adversaries may leverage access to delete cloud storage objects, machine images, database instances, and other infrastructure crucial to operations to damage an organization or their customers.71 Similarly, they may delete virtual machines from on-prem virtualized environments.

 Item Value